What Is Solana & Is It A Good Investment?

 • Solana’s focus on speed may have reduced its focus on security.
 An example is the Solana bridge ‘The Wormhole’ which was attacked and lost about $324 million

-To understand how Solana works, the first step is to understand what a smart contract is.
+To understand how Solana works, the first step is to understand a smart contract.
 In simple terms, a smart contract is essentially a code stored on the blockchain that automatically executes when certain conditions are met.
 This technology has formed the core of decentralized finance applications.
-It’s because of smart contracts that Solana users are able to provide liquidity in an automated market maker (AMM), stake Solana or mint NFTs.
+It’s because of smart contracts that Solana users are able to provide liquidity in an automated market maker (AMM), stake Solana, or mint NFTs.

 • Proof-of-stake.
 With the proof-of-stake protocol, there are validators instead of miners.
 Validators essentially lock up a portion of SOL on a ‘node’, or a copy of the blockchain on their own computer.
 Instead of solving a complex mathematical puzzle like miners, validators are algorithmically chosen to execute smart contracts depending on criteria like stake size, server uptime, and so on.
 Validators are rewarded for their services via an annual percentage yield (APY) which operates exactly like an interest rate.
 Staking rewards are typically paid out in SOL.

 SOL is the native utility token of the Solana network.
-SOL forms the economic foundation of the entire ecosystem to develop and participate in Solana-based dApps.
+It forms the economic foundation of the entire ecosystem for developing and participating in Solana-based dApps.
 Other uses include earning rewards from staking and paying transaction fees on the network.

 • Paying for transaction fees.
 SOL is used to pay transaction fees on the network, commonly referred to as ‘gas’.
 Many will be aware of gas due to Ethereum, where transaction fees can easily climb into the triple digits due to network congestion.
 By contrast, Solana does not experience the same scalability issues and thus charges extremely low transaction fees.
 Though the specific price varies, gas on Solana is often less than a cent per transaction.

 Solana has become one of the most sought-after cryptocurrencies for blockchain enthusiasts.
-Its thriving community paired with a strong historical performance place it in the upper echelon of potential crypto assets.
+Its thriving community, paired with a strong historical performance, places it in the upper echelon of potential crypto assets.
 The blockchain consistently has a high level of demand, both for its impressive transaction speeds and its cheap, efficient dApp framework for developers.

 Solana (SOL) historical price in USD.
 Source: Coinmarketcap.com